How Ballpoint Pens Are Made

 Method 1:

 The plastic refill body and the metal ballpoint tip are joined.
-Ink is then injected into the refill through the tip of the pen.
+Ink is then injected into the refill through the tip.

 Method 2:

-The plastic barrel is filled with ink and joined to the metal tip.
-The refill is then placed in a centrifuge which spins the ink cartridge with such force that the ink moves within the ink chamber to the tip of the pen.
-Silicon is injected into the open hole of the refill to seal it.
+Workers fill the plastic barrel with ink and join it to the metal tip.
+They then place the refill in a centrifuge, which spins the ink cartridge forcefully, making the ink move to the tip of the pen.
+Finally, they inject silicon ink into the hole to refill it.

 Capped Ballpoint Pens

-Capped ballpoint pens like Cristal Bic Pens are the simplest when it comes to assemble.
+Capped ballpoints like Cristal Bic Pens are the simplest when it comes to assemble.

-Step 1: The ballpoints are pressed to the stamped metal tips/refill cartridge.
+1. Step 1: Press the ballpoints to the stamped metal tips/refill cartridge.

-Step 2: This is placed inside the barrel of the pen and sealed.
+2. Step 2: Place this inside the barrel and seal it.

-Step 3: The point is capped and any additional seals, finishes, or decorations are added.
+3. Step 3: Cap the point and add any additional seals, finishes, or decorations.

 Click-Action Ballpoint Pens

-Step 1: The plastic push button is dropped into the barrel, followed by the thrust device (also called the rotor).
+1. Step 1: Drop the plastic push button into the barrel, followed by the thrust device (also called the rotor).

-Step 2: The ink cartridge is inserted tip side up.
+2. Step 2: Insert the ink cartridge tip side up.

-Step 3: A steel spring is placed over the cartridge tip to provide resistance for the push mechanism.
+3. Step 3: Place a steel ring over the cartridge tip to provide resistance for the push mechanism.

-Step 4: The barrel grip section is joined to the topside of the barrel, sealing the pen.
+4. Step 4: Join the barrel-grip section to the topside of the barrel, sealing it.

-Step 5: Quality control testing is done on the click mechanism to make sure the metal tips eject and recede properly.
+5. Step 5: Undertake quality control testing on the click mechanism to make sure the metal tips eject and recede properly.

 Twist-Action Ballpoint Pens

-Twist-action ballpoint pens follow a similar assembly line process to the click-action ballpoint.
+Twist-action ballpoints follow a similar assembly line process to the click-action ballpoint.

-The only assembly line difference is the thrust device is inserted into the cap of the pen so when the pen cap is twisted the writing tip ejects.
+The only difference in the assembly line is that they insert the thrust device into the cap, so when you twist it, the writing tip ejects.

 Cost of making a ballpoint pen